iflix/swift-style-guide/README.md

 ## Correctness

-Consider warnings to be errors.
-This rule informs many stylistic decisions such as not to use the `++` or `--` operators, C-style for loops, or strings as selectors.
+**Consider warnings to be errors**.
+This rule informs many stylistic decisions such as C-style for loops, or strings as selectors.

 ## Naming